heidenreich/theironyard.github.io/source/_posts/2013-11-26-greenville-javascript-users-group.markdown

 ![](/images/blog/2013/11/11.26.13/js-hacker.jpg)

-*This is a guest post from our recent Academy graduate [Ari Picker](http://pickra.github.io/AriPicker.github.io/).*
+*This is a guest post from our recent Academy graduate [Ari Picker](http://pickra.github.io/AriPicker.github.io/).
+The Super-JS-Man model is [Andy Flack](http://flackap.com), also an Academy grad.*

 ###Why is there no JavaScript user group in the Upstate?